Gainesville Premises Liability Lawyer

 Are There Any Time Limits For Filing a Claim?

 Time is always limited to file an insurance claim.
 You also have a limited amount of time to file a premises liability lawsuit.
-In Florida, you have four years to formally file a personal injury lawsuit.
-You only have two years if the accident resulted in wrongful death.
+In Florida, the statute of limitations deadline for personal injury cases was recently adjusted.
+If your premises liability accident was on 3/23/2023 or earlier, the deadline is four years.
+And if it took place after that date, the deadline is two years instead.

 Can Florida Shared Fault Rules Impact My Right to Recover Damages?

-Possibly, but you don’t lose your right to compensation entirely even if you do share in the blame.
-Florida is a pure comparative negligence state.
+Possibly, but you don’t lose your right to compensation entirely unless you were mostly to blame for the accident.
+Florida is a modified comparative negligence state with a 51% bar to recovery.
 Courts and insurance companies can reduce your damages award by the percentage of fault assigned to you.

 Assigning a percentage of fault is complicated.
 Our lawyers know what it takes to minimize the consequences of the shared fault rules.
 Give us a call today to learn more.